abdullahtilal26/Human_Resource_Management_System_MERN-main/README.md

 # Human Resource Management System - MERN
-This is the fifth semester project - HRMS implemented with MySql DataBase, Express JS, React JS, Node JS and Material UI.
+This is the fifth semester project - HRMS implemented with MySql DataBase, Express JS, React JS, Node JS (MERN) and Material UI.

 # Introduction
 The Human Resource Management System (HRMS) aims to facilitate the management operation in an organization.